S-Datt/CulturaX/README.md

     Transparency: Clear communication regarding data usage policies is provided to users, ensuring they understand how their information is handle

     🤝 Contribution
 "This project is a solo submission by for the Qloo LLM Hackathon."
+While I am the sole contributor, I welcome new features, bug fixes, and improvements.
+To contribute, please fork the repository, create a new branch, and submit a pull request with your changes.

 📄 License

-This project was created for the Qloo LLM Hackathon.This project is licensed under the MIT License.
+This project was created for the Qloo LLM Hackathon.
+This project is licensed under the MIT License.